 Budiana – art from the heart of Bali

-Budiana lives in a typical Balinese family compound in the old royal village Ubud – pavillons in a garden, all full of delicately hand-made art, including a family temple.
+Budiana lives in a typical Balinese family compound in the old royal village of Ubud – pavilions in a garden full of intricate handmade art, including a family temple.

-1969 Budiana started studying art in Denpasar at age 19.
-Back then, life was still very traditional, no electricity on the island untill the mid Seventies, the first phone was installed 1985.
-A short walk away from his home lived artist legend I Gusti Lempad, born 1862, who reached the age of 116 years, when he died in 1978.
-Budiana also learned briefly from Rudolf Bonnet (1895-1978) in his late years from 1975-77.
-Besides Walter Spies, Rudolf Bonnet was one of the most influential artists on Bali in early 20th century.
+In 1969, at the age of 19, Budiana began studying art in Denpasar.
+At that time life was still very traditional, there was no electricity on the island until the mid-seventies, and the first telephone was installed in 1985.
+Not far from his home lived the legendary artist I Gusti Lempad, born in 1862, who was 116 years old when he died in 1978.
+Budiana also learned briefly from Rudolf Bonnet (1895-1978) in his later years, from 1975-77.
+Along with Walter Spies, Rudolf Bonnet was one of the most influential artists in Bali in the early 20th century.

-Sekala and Niskala, the visible and spiritual world – the art of Budiana helps us to connect with Balinese cosmos of belief, transformation of our soul from birth to death and reincarnation.
-All emotional process in our heart stirred by his art is connected to mythology and spirituality of interwoven cultural roots.
-Creative dualism: light and darkness always are part of our life, dynamic movement of our karma, as Budiana explains in”Whirling”, a recent catalogue on some of his major works.
+Sekala and Niskala, the visible and the invisible world – Budiana’s art is a journey into the Balinese cosmos of belief, mythology and spirituality with interwoven cultural roots.
+Creative dualism: light and darkness are always part of our lives, the dynamic movement of our karma, as Budiana explains in “Whirling”, the title of a recently published catalogue of some of his major works.

-Below a exerpt of s larger painting just finsihed in his studio, celebrating how Bali and Chinese culture meet, building a dynamic relationship..
-The good spirit Barong (partly of Chinese dragon origin). and witch Rangda encounter each other in different manifestations.
+Below is an excerpt from a larger painting he has just completed in his studio, celebrating the meeting of Balinese and Chinese cultures in a dynamic relationship.
+The good spirit Barong (partly of Chinese dragon origin) and the witch Rangda meet in different manifestations.

-Since early beginnings, Budiana is also a mask maker (Topeng), sculpturer of sarcophaghi for cremation ceremony (bull, lion etc. ), statues in the temple – involved in a lot of community work.
-He also has a passion to teach, studying teaching as well in the Seventies.
+Budiana has also been a mask maker (topeng), a sculptor of sarcophagi for cremation ceremonies (bull, lion, etc.), architecture and artwork for temples – involved in a lot of community work.
+He also has a passion for teaching.

-Since his childhood he loves deeply Moneky Forest, he told me.
-Many of the sculptures in the Monkey forest were created by him.
-He always enjoyed visiting Monkey forest, connect to the nature there and creating sculptures inspired by the spirits of the place.
+Since his childhood he has loved the Moneky Forest deeply, he told me.
+Many of the sculptures in the Monkey Forest were made by him.
+He always enjoyed visiting the Monkey Forest, connecting with the nature there and creating sculptures inspired by the spirits of the place.

-Visiting Bali since many years, I was always touched by these sculptures in Monkey Forest, long time before I knew who made it.
-The sculptures tune in perfectly with the place, where sacred temple and wild animal meet, very specific, also full of humour and joy of life.
+I have been visiting Bali for many years and have always been touched by the sculptures in the Monkey Forest, long before I knew who made them.
+The sculptures are perfectly in tune with the place where sacred temple and wild animal meet, very specific, also full of humour and joie de vivre.

-Budiana masters and combines brilliantly a wide range of techniques and traditions, like sensitive, clear-line black and white drawing style below…
+Budiana masters and brilliantly combines a wide range of techniques and traditions, such as the sensitive, clear-lined black and white drawing style below…

 ….narrative opulence in expressive black and white …